The Funhouse: Critical response

-On the review aggregator website Rotten Tomatoes, The Funhouse holds a 67% approval rating based on 21 critic reviews, with an average rating of 6.2/10.
+Metacritic, which uses a weighted average, assigned the a score of 56 out of 100, based on 7 critics, indicating "mixed or average" reviews.
 Tobe Hooper was specifically praised for bringing style and suspense to what could have been a standard early-1980s blood and gore-focused horror film, and his work here was largely responsible for him getting the job of directing the original Poltergeist movie.
-Film critic Gene Siskel of the Chicago Tribune liked the film and gave it a positive review.
-He also cited it as one of his "guilty pleasures" in a 1987 show, giving the film credit for having an interesting story, creative direction, and even a somewhat sympathetic villain.

 John Corry of The New York Times gave the film a middling review, noting: "At times, in fact, Mr. Hooper almost persuades us that he is up to more than just gore, creepiness and trauma.
 He has photographed a carnival - freak show, girly show, grifters and geeks -with a sense of style.
 The carnival is a small vision of middle-America gone sour, reveling in mean gaiety, and it is not bad while it lasts.
 Then the monster comes in and drools."
 Varietys review of the film was similarly mixed: "For all the elegance of photography, [the] pic has nothing in particular up its sleeves, and devotees of director Tobe Hooper’s The Texas Chain Saw Massacre will be particularly disappointed with the almost total lack of shocks and mayhem."

+Film critic Gene Siskel of the Chicago Tribune liked the film and gave it a positive review.
+He also cited it as one of his "guilty pleasures" in a 1987 Siskel & Ebert At the Movies special, giving the film credit for having an interesting story, creative direction, and even a somewhat sympathetic villain.
 In a review published in People, the film was praised: "While the director, Tobe (The Texas Chainsaw Massacre) Hooper, ought to have moved on to better things, he is the master of this gore-and-sadism genre...
 The film features an excruciatingly tense final confrontation.
 Alex Keneas of Newsday also gave the film a positive review: "The Funhouse doesn't trade on gratuitous and graphic gore, but it doesn't have to.
 In little ways and using the traditional tried and true devices of the genre ... it skillfully heightens expectations [and] nicely evokes the chiller of a bygone era as it pays respect to Hitchcock and James Whale."
+Ted Mahar of The Oregonian heralded the film as a "superior gory horror movie...
+Hooper maintains the fever pitch of tension and growing terror with rare skill."
+He also praised its references to classic horror films such as Frankenstein (1931) and Freaks (1932).

+William Whitaker of the Abilene Reporter-News commended the film's performances, cinematography, musical score, screenplay, and pacing, summarizing it as a "stylish" horror film.